radek-drw/carsportpoint/src/components/CataloguePage/README.md

       },
 ```

 - **Raleway Font Family**: The Raleway font is used for the main text in the component.
-Make sure to include the font in 'HTML' in '<head>'
+Make sure to include the font in 'index.html' in 'public' folder

 ```bash
   <link